Olympic Steel: History

-In August 2010, the company acquired a 100,000 square foot facility in Mount Sterling, Kentucky for plate burning, machining, forming and shot blasting metals processing services.
+In August 2010, Olympic Steel acquired a 100,000 square foot facility in Mount Sterling, Kentucky for plate burning, machining, forming and shot blasting metals processing services.
+In May 2011, it acquired Chicago Tube & Iron for $156 million.

-In April 2011, the company acquired a 177,000 square foot facility on U.S. Steel's Gary Works site in Gary, Indiana to house its temper mill and cut-to-length line.

-In May 2011, the company acquired Chicago Tube & Iron for $156 million.
-It also opened a 43,000-square-foot warehouse and distribution center in Kansas City.
+In 2011, it acquired a 177,000 square foot facility on U.S. Steel's Gary Works site in Gary, Indiana to house its temper mill and cut-to-length line.
+In addition, it also opened a 43,000-square-foot warehouse and distribution center in Kansas City.

-In June 2012, the company was named 2012 Service Center of the Year by American Metal Market.

-In May 2013, the founder, Sol Siegal, died.
+In June 2012, the firm was named 2012 Service Center of the Year by American Metal Market.
+In May 2013, Sol Siegal died.

-In June 2015, the company announced the addition of a new cut-to-length stretcher leveler line at its Winder, Georgia facility.

-In May 2017, the company shut its plant in Chatham County, North Carolina, resulting in 51 layoffs.
+In June 2015, Olympic Steel announced the addition of a new cut-to-length stretcher leveler line at its Winder, Georgia facility.
+In May 2017, it shut its plant in Siler City, resulting in 51 layoffs.
+The plant had been acquired from Tinsley Group in 2006.

-In April 2018, the company acquired the assets of Berlin Metals, one of the largest North American service centers processing and distributing prime tin mill products and stainless steel strip in slit coil form.
+In April 2018, Olympic acquired the assets of Berlin Metals, one of the largest North American service centers processing and distributing prime tin mill products and stainless steel strip in slit coil form.
 Effective January 1, 2019, Michael Siegal transitioned from CEO to Executive Chairman and Richard T. Marabito was elected CEO.

 In January 2019, the company acquired the assets of McCullough Industries, a branded self-dumping hopper manufacturer in Kenton, Ohio.

-In April 2019, the company opened a distribution facility in Hanceville, Alabama supplying steel plate and sheet product to the areas.
+In April, the company opened a distribution facility in Hanceville, Alabama supplying steel plate and sheet product to the areas.

-In August 2019, the company acquired assets related to the manufacturing of the EZ-Dumper hydraulic dump inserts.

-In December 2020, the company acquired Action Stainless & Alloys.
+In August 2019, the firm acquired assets related to the manufacturing of the EZ-Dumper hydraulic dump inserts.
+In December 2020, it acquired Action Stainless & Alloys.

+On February 13, 2026, it was announced that Olympic Steel had completed the merger of its operations with those of Ryerson Holding Corporation, an Illinois-based company that processes and distributes metals whose origins date back to 1842.